al6x/micon/readme.md

 Concentrate on business logic and interfaces and Micon will provide automatic configuration, life cycle management and dependency resolving.

-Technically it's like [IoC][ioc] container managing components, callbacks, scopes and bijections, inspired by Spring and JBoss Seam.
+Technically it's [IoC][ioc] like framework with components, callbacks, scopes and bijections, inspired by Spring and JBoss Seam.

 ## Usage